semrush/intergalactic/website/docs2/data-display/radial-tree-chart/radial-tree-chart-a11y.md

 title: A11y
 fileSource: d3-chart
 a11y: AA
-tabs: Radial Tree chart('radial-tree-chart'), API('radial-tree-chart-api'), A11y('radial-tree-chart-a11y'), Examples('radial-tree-chart-d3-examples'), Changelog('d3-chart-changelog')
+tabs: Radial Tree chart('index'), API('radial-tree-chart-api'), A11y('radial-tree-chart-a11y'), Examples('radial-tree-chart-d3-examples'), Changelog('d3-chart-changelog')
 ---

 Radial tree chart is accessible for screen readers [as all other charts](/data-display/d3-chart/d3-chart-a11y).
 If you are making your radial tree interactive, make sure that chart isn’t the only way to accomplish user scenario.
 For example, provide `<Select />` to allow user to pick the radians.